DerekStrickland/katacoda-scenarios/secure-consul-on-kubernetes/step1.md

 ### Apply the chart

 Apply the chart using the following command.
+It will start the consul clients and servers and provision a persistent disk.
 The install may take a minute or two to complete.

 `helm install -f ./dc1.yaml katacoda hashicorp/consul --wait`{{execute T1}}